Smart, gritty Celtics hope to maintain intensity vs Heat

 The Celtics led 70-45 at halftime and snuffed out the Heat’s attempts at a comeback by playing them even (26-26) in the third quarter.
 Down 25 entering the fourth, Heat coach Erik Spoelstra elected to rest his starters.

 Heat forward P.J.
-Tucker left the game with a left knee bruise.
-He had an MRI Friday before boarding the team plane to Boston and is questionable for Game 2 with irritation in the knee.
+Tucker left the game with a knee bruise.
+He had an MRI Friday before boarding the team plane to Boston.

-Point guard Kyle Lowry’s is also questionable with a right hamstring strain.
+Point guard Kyle Lowry’s status also remains up in the air after he missed Game 1 with a hamstring issue.
 He’s missed eight of the last 10 games and hasn’t played since Game 4 of Miami’s second-round series with Philadelphia.
-Gabe Vincent is questionable with a left hamstring strain.

 Asked after Game 2 about the prospect of not having Tucker, Jimmy Butler said the Heat would adjust as necessary.